Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

 ### 2025-01-14
 - Oopsies someone committed to main and broke builds... cherry-picking the good commits to excise the bad one, then having everyone recreate/update their branches as needed.
 (15m)
 - Discussed the scope and design of the log file, modified protocol to support user name entry from the client (for use in the logs).
 (25m)
+- Merged group's work on the log file into one build, fixed implementation bugs (stripping newlines, updated function calls to fit latest prototypes) (20m).
+- Tested gameplay, fixed bug with premature blackjacks being visible through the log (added feature for server to block until the client called for a game) (5m).

 ### 2025-01-0X - PLACEHOLDER